ejgallego/HOARe2/README.md

 ### Reproducing results:

-For practical reasons, a couple of examples produce a .why file to be verified using the Why3ide.
+The provided Travis setup does provide a reproducible checking of the main examples, including `summarization`.
+Our CI setup will fail for any commit that breaks this.

+Note that the `binary` example produces .why files to be verified using the Why3 IDE.
+We hope to improve this.
 Use

 ```
-$ why3 ide -I examples $file
+$ why3 ide -I examples/popl $file
 ```
 to proceed.